cmspeed/disasters/README.md

 # disasters

-An automated workflow for generating disaster response maps and layouts using NASA-JPL OPERA products over a user-defined AOI.
+An automated workflow for generating disaster response maps and layouts over a user-defined AOI using NASA-JPL OPERA products.

 ## Overview